portlandcodeschool/frontend-freelancer/syllabus.md

 Technical abilities are skills needed to succeed in front end web development

 1. Understanding basic principles of user interface design and user experience
-1. Constructing web sites with valid HTML, CSS, JavaScript, and JQuery
+1. Constructing web sites with valid HTML, CSS, JavaScript, and jQuery
 1. Styling modern, fresh-looking designs with CSS3
 1. Creating responsive designs that work on phones, tablets, or traditional laptops and wide-screen monitors.
 1. Using CSS frameworks like Bootstrap and Foundation